-- → Keep a written record of your work, performance reviews, and compensation. - → Identify any documents that reflect pay differences for equal work or work of equal value. - → Talk to your manager or HR about the disparity. - → If the discrimination continues, consider writing a formal letter or filing a complaint.
+- → Keep a written record of your work, performance reviews, and compensation. - → Identify any documents that reflect pay differences for equal work or work of equal value. - → Talk to your manager or HR about the disparity.

 "Part of why I left my first job was that my husband, who worked for the same firm in a similar position, was getting raises three times what I was getting, and I had to fight for my increase."